strategicdefense/strategicdefense.github.io/spring2024giveaway.md

 **How to Enter:**

-Just [click here](https://forms.office.com/r/hZ2aHAh0s6) to fill out a brief entry form.
+Just fill out the entry form below.
 No purchase necessary, just a few minutes of your time could unlock unparalleled security insights.

 **Hurry, entries close soon!** Winners will be announced and contacted directly to schedule their session.

+---
+{% include giveaway-form.html %}